ErrorxCode/FkNeo/README.md

 Once the bypass is disabled, you will start getting warnings for switching tabs/window and all other activities that are not allowed

+> [!IMPORTANT]
+> For license activation, contact [@x03rror](https://t.me/x03rror?text=Hey,%20I%20want%20to%20purchase%20license%20key) on telegram.
+You may need to wait for about 48 Hrs in some cases.

 ## 🎹 Keyboard shotcuts
 | Shortcut       | Function                                   | Question type |
 |----------------|--------------------------------------------|---------------|